 Some might worry that presenting these collections online would lead to reduced in-person visits to Special Collections.
 In the case of the USF Libraries, at least it has been the opposite, with numerous patrons initially discovering collections online and then coming in person to use the physical collections.

 Partner with us to bring treasures to scholars, families, and lifelong learners around the world.
-Contact Merrell Dickey to contribute: firstname.lastname@example.org or (813) 974-1654.
+Contact the USF Libraries Development office here to contribute or by calling (813) 974-4433 .